kablamo/Term-Vspark/README.md

 Each label will be used with the corresponding value.

 The 'max' parameter is the maximum value of the graph.
-Without this parameter you cannot compare graphs because the scaling will change depending on the data.
+Without this parameter you cannot compare graphs because the scaling changes depending on the data.
 This parameter is optional.

 The 'columns' parameter is the maximum width of the graph.
+This defaults to your terminal width or 80 characters -- whichever is smaller.
+Set 'columns' to 'max' if you want to use the full width of your terminal.

 # AUTHOR

+Eric Johnson (kablamo)
-Gil Gonçalves <lurst@cpan.org>
+Gil Gonçalves <lurst@cpan.org> (original author)

 # SEE ALSO